Surfer12/week4micrototal/reports/analysis-of-samples.md

   * **Spice Directives:** The testbenches use `.tran` for transient analysis.
 Consider adding `.op` for DC operating point analysis and `.measure` directives for more detailed measurements (like setup and hold times in `cla_4bit_test.asc`).
   * **`Computer.asc`:** This file seems to be a top-level design.
 It includes `ModelSp2025.txt`, which is good.
 However, it's missing detailed comments explaining the architecture and the purpose of each component.
 It also ends with `.backanno` and `.end`, which are less common.
 Make sure these are necessary and well-understood.
   * **Missing Files:** The `breakdown.md` file mentions missing files like `RegisterFile.asc`.
 These need to be created or located.
+  * **Timing diagrams (where applicable).**
+  * **Simulation results (in testbench files).**
+  * **Explanations of the design choices.**
+  * **`new-circuits` Directory:** The `new-circuits` directory within `LogicLibraryAlt` contains a valuable set of pre-built components like `ALU.asc`, `Adder.asc`, `DataMem.asc`, `Register.asc`, and basic logic gates.
+These components are well-structured with corresponding `.asy` symbol files and serve as excellent examples of modular design and adherence to the template.
+They can be directly utilized or adapted for the `week4micrototal` project.
+The inclusion of `ModelSp2025.txt` in `ComputerForClass.asc` and `GateTest.asc` demonstrates good practice for model management.
+However, comments within these files could still be improved to further enhance understanding and maintainability.

 * **`week4micrototal`:**
   * **Markdown Files:** This directory contains many `.md` files, which are documentation.
 This is good, but the documentation needs to be consistent with the code (as noted in `breakdown.md`).